 Both American Board of Anesthesiology (ABA) and Accreditation Council for Graduate Medical Education (ACGME) approved, the University of Oklahoma offers twelve categorical positions each academic year.
 Over the four years, residents will perform anesthesia at five different locations: OU Medical Center (OUMC), the Children’s Hospital at OU Medical Center, the Surgery Center at OU Medical Center, the VA Hospital, and Integris Baptist Medical Center.

 Our residency begins with the highly-acclaimed PGY-1 year at Integris Baptist Medical Center (IBMC).
-Interns participated in rotations relevant to the scope of anesthesiology including intensive care unit, cardiology, pulmonology, and nephrology.
+Interns participate in rotations relevant to the scope of anesthesiology including intensive care unit, cardiology, hepatology, pulmonology, and nephrology.
 Residents not only get the experience of private practice medicine, but also participate in numerous procedures including intubations, central lines, midlines, arterial lines, etc. Being the “House Officers” of the hospital, they are an integral part of the rapid assessments, inpatient stroke assessments, and code-blue teams.
-The interns also complete several rotations at OUMC during that year including the preoperative assessment unit, general anesthesia, and perioperative anesthesia focusing on point of care ultrasound (PoCUS).
+The interns also complete several rotations at OUMC during that year including the preoperative assessment unit, general anesthesia, and perioperative anesthesia focusing on point of care ultrasound (POCUS).

 Clinical rotations are designed to provide extensive exposure to all types of anesthesia.
 This includes multiple months in pediatric anesthesia, neuro-anesthesia, cardiac anesthesia, obstetric anesthesia, acute and chronic pain, critical care, and perioperative management.
 Most of our residents fulfill the ACGME minimum number requirements during their CA-2 year.